First, let’s get this out of the way: There is no one beard conditioner.

 Just like in regular hair care, beard care includes shampoos, conditioners, and styling products.
 For some people, regular hair care includes a shampoo to strip away oil and dirt, a conditioner to provide moisturizing oils and vitamins, and a styling product to provide control and hold.
 Beard care is simpler as it approaches the role of oils differently.
 Oils are good for beards!

 Depending on the amount of natural oil your body provides, a good beard shampoo will manage rather than eliminate the oils that moisturize your mug.
 The role of a beard-specific

 Beard Oils and Balms

 Like beard shampoo and conditioners, oils and balms provide similar benefits but are not the same nor mutually exclusive.
-Ideal beard care would likely include a shampoo/conditioner along with either a beard oil or balm.
-Using all three would be excessive for most.
+Ideal beard care would likely include a

 When considering beard oils and balms, consider the size of your beard and the state of your skin and hair.
 If your beard is on the shorter side with regular amounts of natural oil, consider using a beard oil.
 Beard oils are typically made up of healthy oils and essential oils, which provide a small number of moisturizing agents and some styling control.

 If you have a medium- to large-sized beard and/or dry, flaky skin, a beard balm might be the right choice for you.
 Typical ingredients in beard balms include healthy oils, essential oils, as well as thicker moisturizing and styling agents like nut butter and beeswax.
 The biggest difference between the two is that a beard balm is massaged into the beard as a stay in conditioner while a beard oil is added very sparingly as a final moisturizing and grooming addition.